-The Kansas Forest Service forest health program is responsible in providing statewide assistance for rural landowners and communities on forest and shade tree pests and diseases or invasive species that target wooded areas.
-This program provides district foresters to assist in forest health surveys or assessments of your woodland or communities trees.
+The Kansas Forest Service’s forest health program provides statewide assistance to rural landowners and communities on forest and shade tree pests and diseases or invasive species that target wooded areas.
+This program, largely funded by the USDA Forest Service’s State and Private Forestry Division, provides a program coordinator and district foresters to assist in forest health surveys or assessments of woodlands and community trees.

 What is forest health?